 To Whom It May Concern:

-As stated in an email sent earlier today, my family has made considerable efforts to correct the issues that the Board of Directors have so graciously been monitoring on our behalf.
+As stated in an email sent earlier today, my family has made considerable efforts to correct the issues that the Board of Directors has so graciously been monitoring on our behalf.
 Unfortunately, it would seem that the Board’s photography personnel/lackey may have missed these efforts on their weekly stalker fly-by, and the Board is making severe threats based on a single out-of-context photograph from a single moment in time, having no insight as to what may have occurred on other days or at other times to address the Board’s vital concerns.

 First, I will say that we are very taken aback that the Board seems to assume that it is a governing body with the kind of clout that would allow them to bully regular, law-abiding citizens in the way that we perceive from the language in the letters that we have received (as I hinted in the first paragraph, sometimes having only a little glimpse to go by can lead to some staggering assumptions, if one is so inclined).
 To send us a “First Violation” letter on 3/30/2016 to make us aware of the issues that the Board has with our yard, and then follow it up exactly 14 days later with a “Final Notice of Violation” letter with weighty threats of litigation is asinine, offensive, falsely entitled, and presumptuous.
 Also, for the Board to talk out of one side of its mouth about caring for the occupants of Stratford Pointe while vomiting these kinds of threats is the kind of heartless, gutless, broad-brush reaction that I would expect from a soulless organization (or a dictator, come to think of it) than from a group that is supposed to be solely intent on bettering the community and lives of those within.